On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

 (b) For any Cauchy temporal function $\tau$ on $\bar M$, there exists a Lorentz-Finsler metric $L$ such that $\tau$ is {\em adapted to the boundary} for $L$, that is, $\nabla \tau|_{\partial M}$ is tangent to $\partial M$.

-(c) Any Lorentz-Finsler metric $L$ endowed with a Cauchy temporal function $\tau$ adapted to the boundary admits a global Cauchy spliting $\bar M=\R\times \bar S$ satisfying all the properties stated in Theorem \ref{t_splitting}. \end{thm}
+(c) Any Lorentz-Finsler metric $L$ endowed with a Cauchy temporal function $\tau$ adapted to the boundary admits a global Cauchy splitting $\bar M=\R\times \bar S$ satisfying all the properties stated in Theorem \ref{t_splitting}. \end{thm}

-\begin{proof} (a) Notice first that, in the Lorentzian case, the technique to obtain a (non-adapted) Cauchy temporal in the case without boundary also works for the case with boundary \cite[Remark 4.3(2)]{AFS}.
+\begin{proof} (a) Notice first that, in the Lorentzian case, the technique to obtain a (non-adapted) Cauchy temporal function for the case without boundary also works for the case with boundary \cite[Remark 4.3(2)]{AFS}.
 Thus, this holds in the Lorentz-Finsler case by the reasons in Theorem \ref{t_splitting}.